Rush Limbaugh having more fun than a human being should be allowed to have.

 Great to be with you.

-Fifth time on the air ditto Rush.
+Fifth time on the air, ditto's rush.

 Thank you, sir.

-That scientists are constantly amazed at the new discoveries they're making, which shows just how little they know.
+I want to go back to the global warming thing because you said something that was spot on, that scientists are constantly amazed at the new discoveries they're making, which shows just how little they know.

-And I wanted to alert you to something that's coming out in one of the top journals next month, geophysical research letters.
+And I wanted to alert you to something that's coming out in one of the top journals next month, Geophysical Research Letters.

-It's a report by three scientists, Lyman Willis, and Johnson with the National Oceanic and Atmospheric Administration, Jet Propulsion Lab, and University of Hawaii.
+It's a report by three scientists, Lyman, Willis, and Johnson, with the National Oceanic and Atmospheric Administration, Jet Propulsion Lab, and University of Hawaii.

 Well, no.

-If this was the other way around, it would already be front page New York Times News, but because it cuts, undercuts the whole, we're messing with the climate system and we know what's how it all works, and they they're not talking about it.
+But because it undercuts the whole, we're messing with the climate system and we know how it all works, and they're not talking about it.

 No, it doesn't.